Environmental Strategy Committee

 - To monitor and anticipate trends affecting airports in the field of environment and sustainable development and provide advice for consideration by the ACI EUROPE Board;

-- To study the implications of European legislation and policy from an environmental and sustainable development viewpoint;
+- To study the implications of European legislation and policy from an environmental and sustainable development viewpoint and provide advice on how ACI EUROPE should respond;

 - To promote exchange of best practices between members;